fossmanjack/savepoint/doc/design.md

 ### Problems to Solve

-- How to get location data on init
+- [x] How to get location data on init
-- How to get weather data for acquired location
+- [x] How to get weather data for acquired location
-- How to implement fingerprint lock
+- [ ] How to implement fingerprint lock
-- How to implement markdown-to-display
+- [ ] How to implement markdown-to-display
-- How to do wiki stuff
+- [ ] How to do wiki stuff

+### New Save Screen

+Header --- "New Save", options button
+Date field, defaults to now, click to open datetime Location | Weather, default strings, click to edit

+Title

+Tags

+Body

+Footer --- Mood, reading, watching, listening, eating, drinking, doing

+### Quicksave Dialog

+- Date, location, weather
+- Tags
+- Title is "Quicksave (timestamp)"
+- No body, just some pre-entered text chips that can be touched to toggle
+- WRUD not included

+### Save/Quicksave structure

+{
+	id: uuid
+	title: string
+	body: string
+	loc: string
+	weather: string
+	date: integer
+	tags: [ tag1, tag2, ... ]
+	mood: string
+	reading: string
+	watching: string
+	listening: string
+	eating: string
+	drinking: string
+	doing/working on: string
+	quizData: {
+		quiz: { ... },
+		answers: { ... }
+	},
+	images: { ... }
+	meta: {
+		created: int
+		modified: int
+		locData: { lat, long, maybe the whole Here object, or just the raw phone data }
+		weatherData: { whatever the API gave us }
+	}
+}

+I'm not sure if it's better to store the objects in an array or in an object indexed by ID or timestamp.
+Probably object indexed by timestamp since that will make sorting and retrieving a range of keys (dates) straightforward, and we'll be doing that a lot for the timeline.